urql-graphql/urql/docs/graphcache/local-resolvers.md

 - `args`: The arguments that the field is being called with, which will be replaced with an empty object if the field hasn't been called with any arguments.
 For example, if the field is queried as `name(capitalize: true)` then `args` would be `{ capitalize: true }`.
-- `cache`: Unlike in GraphQL.js this will not be the context but a `cache` instance, which gives us access to methods allowing us to interact with the local cache.
+- `cache`: Unlike in GraphQL.js this will not be the context, but a `cache` instance, which gives us access to methods allowing us to interact with the local cache.
 Its full API can be found [in the API docs](../api/graphcache.md#cache).
-- `info`: This argument shouldn't be used frequently but it contains running information about the traversal of the query document.
+- `info`: This argument shouldn't be used frequently, but it contains running information about the traversal of the query document.
 It allows us to make resolvers reusable or to retrieve information about the entire query.
 Its full API can be found [in the API docs](../api/graphcache.md#info).